Dennistheanalyst/dennistheanalyst.github.io/README.md

 Exploratory Data Analysis (EDA) – Conduct basic analysis to understand key patterns, trends, and relationships within the dataset.
 Business Insights & Analysis – Utilize SQL queries to address specific business questions, extract meaningful insights, and support data-driven decision-making.

-**Project Structure**
+**Project Structure:**

 Data Exploration & Cleaning
 Record Count: Determine the total number of records in the dataset.
 Customer Count: Find out how many unique customers are in the dataset.
 Category Count: Identify all unique product categories in the dataset.
 Null Value Check: Check for any null values in the dataset and delete records with missing data.